Q: Where will we meet?

 A: The short answer: The sooner the better.

 A: The long answer for students entering 10th grade: For the best preparation possible, we recommend that you start preparing for the PSAT during the summer after your Freshman year.
 That way, when you take the PSAT for the first time in the fall, you will have strong scores; this will build your test-taking confidence.
 (Parents, won't it be nice to have a child who believes he or she is great at taking standardized tests?)
-During the second semester of your Sophomore year, it is a good idea to prepare for the SAT Subject Tests in the subjects you are taking in school (science, history, and/or language).
+During the second semester of your Sophomore year, it is a good idea to prepare for the SAT IIs in the subjects you are taking in school (Science, History, and/or Language).

-A: For students entering 12th grade in the fall: all is not lost.
-It is not too late.
-We can work this summer to improve your performance so that you can take the SAT in August and/or October, and still have enough time for your college applications.
+A: For students entering 12th grade: all is not lost.
+It is not too late!
+We can still work this summer to improve your performance and you can take the ACT in September or the SAT in August, still leaving you time for your college applications (and one last try in October, if necessary).

 Q: There are so few materials available for me to prepare for the ISEE.
 Are there any practice tests I can use to prepare for my test?